Feliperojas2601/Feliperojas2601/README.md

 - 👋 Hi, I’m @Feliperojas2601.
 - 👀 I’m interested in web development, client server architecture and relational databases.
-- 🌱 I’m currently learning Angular and Power BI.
+- 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on web projects with original ideas.
 - 📫 How to reach me: my institutional email.